 Biography

 Alessandro Cadario since 2016 holds the position of Principal Guest Conductor of I Pomeriggi Musicali – one of the oldest Italian symphonic orchestras, based in Milan.
 Widely appreciated as a refined and expressive conductor, Cadario brings a highly charismatic, profound and determined leading in his musical direction.
-Eclectic musician, his interpretations of sympohonic and operatic repertoire is always attent to the performance practice of the different styles.
+An eclectic musician, his interpretations of the symphonic and operatic repertoire are always attentive to the performance practices of different styles.

-Over the course of his career, he conducted renowned orchestras such as Mariinsky Orchestra, Russian National Orchestra, Orchestra del Teatro Regio di Torino, Monte Carlo Philharmonic Orchestra, Orchestra Filarmonica della Fenice, Tatarstan National Symphony Orchestra, Orchestra del Teatro Comunale di Bologna.
+Over the course of his career, he conducted renowned orchestras such as Mariinsky Orchestra, Orchestra del Teatro dell’Opera di Roma, Russian National Orchestra, Orchestra del Teatro Regio di Torino, Monte Carlo Philharmonic, Filarmonica della Fenice, Tatarstan National Symphony, Orchestra del Teatro Comunale di Bologna, Orchestra of Royal Opéra de Wallonie Liège, Orchestra del Teatro Carlo Felice di Genova, Orchestra del Teatro Massimo di Palermo.

 In 2019 he leaded Norma by Bellini at the Croatian National Theatre of Rijeka, La Cenerentola by Rossini and The Nutcracker by Tchaikovsky at Teatro Massimo of Palermo.
-He has also conducted the Requiem by Cimarosa for the opening season concert of Arena di Verona Foundation.
-During his carreer he collaborated with artists such as Ennio Morricone, Katia e Marielle Labèque, Repin, G. Capuçon, Dindo, Brunello, Sollima, De Maria, Borrani, Dego, Gibboni, Simović, Obiso, Carbonare, Di Rosa, Peretyatko, Grigolo, Meli, Micheletti.
+He also conducted Cimarosa’s Missa pro defunctis during the season of the Fondazione Arena di Verona.

-In the 2020-2021 season he made his debut at the Rossini Opera Festival conducting Il Viaggio a Reims, he conducted at Teatro Carlo Felice in Genoa Elisir d’amore by Donizetti and a new production of Pergolesi’s La Serva Padrona / Bernstein’s Trouble in Tahiti.
+The 2020-21 season marked his debut at the Rossini Opera Festival with Il Viaggio a Reims and a return to the Teatro Carlo Felice with Donizetti’s Elisir d’amore and a new production of Bernstein’s Trouble in Tahiti in a double bill with Pergolesi’s La Serva Padrona.

 PLEASE DO NOT ALTER WITHOUT CONSENT